ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

     At this point, $$W \approx R S$$ gives an **affine reconstruction** of the cameras (in $$R$$) and 3D points (in $$S$$).
 Note that this reconstruction is not unique – any $$3 \times 3$$ invertible transform $$Q$$ gives an equivalent solution $$RQ$$ and $$Q^{-1}S$$.

 ### Submission Requirements
-Using the provided data, and a short video recorded yourself do the following and include it in your report:
+Using the provided Hotel data, and a short video recorded yourself do the following and include it in your report:
 1. Plot the recovered **3D point cloud** (structure $$S$$)
 2. Visualize the **camera positions/orientations** (rows of $$R$$) in 3D